George, G.J., House

 Today, Wayne County remains a close-knit community with a mixture of rural landscapes, small-town charm, and a rich historical heritage.
 The county's history is preserved through various museums and historical societies, ensuring that future generations can learn about and appreciate the unique past of Wayne County, Illinois.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Wayne County, Illinois.
+This timeline provides a concise overview of the key events in the history of Wayne County, Illinois.

 • 1819 - Wayne County is established as a county in the state of Illinois